-Our “Meet the Faculty” interviews provide a window into the work lives of faculty across the University of Waterloo—and how much that work differs from person to person.
-We’ll talk about the day-to-day joys and struggles of academia and share tips for getting the work done and staying mentally and physically healthy in academia.
+Our “Meet the Faculty” interviews provide a window into the work lives of faculty across the University of Waterloo.
+Faculty members talk about the day-to-day joys and struggles, and share tips for getting the work done and staying mentally and physically healthy in academia.

 We’re starting with Kim Hong Nguyen.
 Kim Hong is an assistant professor in Communication Arts and a faculty representative for Waterloo Women’s Wednesdays.